naterfute/ytdownload/README.md

 Please do Note that this Runs using a flask server, the flask server has **No way To authenticate**, That means if you have the port open to the public, anyone can send requests.
-This is not something you want, as far as i'm aware, there are no errors in my code that would allow anyone to execute any destructive code, or something.
+This is not something you want, as far as i'm aware, there are no errors in my code that would allow anyone to execute any destructive code or something else malicious.
 That's only as far as I know, just be careful with this.

 ### Prefers Playlist over individual videos